Inside the Content

 In the case of companies, GST registration will be in the name of the company.

-What Are My Responsibilities as a GST Registered Business?
+What Are My Responsibilities as a GST-Registered Business?

 A GST-registered business has the following responsibilities:

-- Keeping proper records for at least five years;
+- Keeping proper records for at least five years

-- Displaying prices inclusive of GST in the prescribed format, Failure to comply is an offence that can result in a fine of up to $5,000.
+- Displaying prices inclusive of GST in the prescribed format, Failure to comply is an offence that can result in a fine of up to $5,000

-- Paying the tax due within one month from the end of each accounting period.
+- Paying the tax due within one month from the end of each accounting period

 If e-filing GST return for the first time or when there is a change in the persons filing the GST returns, the person filing the GST return has to be authorised for GST e-Service under Corppass by the GST-registered business.

 What Are The Consequences of Non/Late Filing or Non/Late Payment of GST?

-A fine up to $5,000 and in default of payment, an imprisonment term up to six months may apply in the failure to e-file.
-In the case of late submission, a penalty of $200 will be charged immediately once the GST return is not filed by the due date.
+A fine up to S$5,000 and in default of payment, an imprisonment term up to six months may apply in the failure to e-file.
+For late submission, a penalty of $200 will be charged immediately once the GST return is not filed by the due date.